 Bed bugs prefer humans, but dogs, cats and even rodents will suffice, if no humans are around.
 They are considered a public health pest, but unlike most other health pests, bed bugs don’t transmit or spread any diseases.
 They come out from their hiding at night and are drawn to the warmth of the human body.
 They can hide anywhere, in even the smallest spaces, so you won’t see them during the daytime.
 They wait until you are asleep and then strike when you are most vulnerable.

-Bed bug bites on humans can do great damage to the skin, so it’s important that you begin bed bug bite treatment as soon as you discover and identify the bites.
+Bed bug bites on humans can do great damage to the skin and healing takes time, so it’s important that you begin bed bug bite treatment as soon as you discover and identify the bites.
 If you don’t treat the bed bug bites, they will itch and you will naturally scratch.
 This can cause nasty infections and you might end up with big unattractive scars in and around the area where the bed bug bites once were.